mmlab-aueb/py-verifier/README.md

 ```

 ## Dockerized version
-Build the docker image using the `docker.sh` script.
+Build the docker image using the `docker-build.sh` script.
 Then you can run the docker image
 using the following command.

 ```bash